Ramona Andra Langley: Career

 Langley began producing and releasing electronic music in 2005.
 She has released music through aliases, including Macintosh Plus, PrismCorp, and Laserdisc Visions, among others.
 She reports that she has put out over forty releases since 2005.
 Paolo Scarpa characterized Langley's music as an "exposé of late capitalism".
 James Parker noted Vektroid's "sensuous virtuality" and "new cyber-pop unconscious".
 Writing for Sputnikmusic, Adam Downer called Floral Shoppe a shift toward beauty in an age that has nearly "run the gamut of what artists and musicians can do".

 Tiny Mix Tapes ranked Floral Shoppe and 札幌コンテンポラリー, released by Langley under her Macintosh Plus and 情報デスクVIRTUAL aliases, respectively, on its list of its 50 favorite albums of 2012.
 Fact magazine called Floral Shoppe the defining album of Bandcamp, the streaming service through which Vektroid releases her music.
 The album is the site's most user-recommended album in the experimental music category.

-Langley stopped releasing music regularly in early 2013, only releasing two albums of that year, Home™ and ClearSkies™.
-Both albums were released under the PrismCorp Virtual Enterprises pseudonym in April.
-In 2014, Langley released Initiation Tape: Isle of Avalon Edition, a revision of her release Initiation Tape - Part One, as New Dreams Ltd. In early 2015, she collaborated with electronic duo Magic Fades to produce a remix of the song "Ecco" from their debut album, Push Through.
+Langley stopped releasing music regularly in early 2013, only releasing two albums that year: Home™ and ClearSkies™.
+Both albums were released simultaneously in April, under the pseudonym PrismCorp Virtual Enterprises.
+In 2014, Langley released Initiation Tape: Isle of Avalon Edition, a revision of her release Initiation Tape – Part One, as New Dreams Ltd. In early 2015, she collaborated with electronic duo Magic Fades to produce a remix of the song "Ecco" from their debut album, Push Through.
 In February 2016 she released three albums, Fuji Grid TV EX, Shader Complete and Sleepline.
 The first two are revisions of some of her albums, while the last one was produced in 2013 but never released previously.